Coverham Abbey: Swainby Abbey

-Swainby Abbey (54°15′53.1″N 1°29′05.4″W) was a Premonstratensian abbey in North Yorkshire, England.
+Swainby Abbey (54°15′53.1″N 1°29′05.4″W) was a Premonstratensian abbey at Swainby in North Yorkshire, England.
 It was founded in 1187 or 1188 by Helewise, the daughter of Ranulph de Glanville, Sheriff of Yorkshire and later Justiciar for King Henry II.
 She was the wife of Robert, Lord of Middleham.
 In 1195, Helewise was buried at the abbey.
 The monastery was moved to Coverham in 1202.

 Dissolution and remains

 In the years leading up to dissolution, Coverham Abbey had been reduced to a modest size with fewer than a dozen monks, whose lands and comforts were managed by their monastic bailiff, Edward Loftus, father of the future Archbishop Adam Loftus.
 Early in 1536, the King’s receiver William Blytheman, assisted by the Abbey's last seneschal Thomas Wraye, sent inspectors to the Abbey to search for misdemeanours, record rents and compile an inventory of possessions, no doubt ably assisted by Loftus.
 By April, the Abbot was granted a pension, the monks offered the chance recant their vows and the monastery was stripped of all value, including “781 oz. of silver plate and 3 oz.
 Gold” included 6 brass bells and all the lead stripped from the roofs.
 What was left was sold to Humphrey Orme twenty years later and rapidly fell into ruin.

-The principal surviving remains include the ruins of the church and the guesthouse, which was incorporated into a house built on the site in 1674.
-This was replaced in the late 18th century by the current building known as Coverham Abbey House but still retains the surviving monastic features.
-The original gatehouse partially survives and there are many sculptural remains preserved including several tomb covers some with effigies of knights, from the 14th century.